Istituto Marangoni – Zaha Hadid Architects

 No fee is payable to submit a Scholarship application.

 Applicants may only submit portfolio work that has been completed as an individual.
 Group submissions are not permitted.

 If you have any questions on how to submit your application, please contact: email@example.com.

-- April 15th, 2020: Deadline for submission of the portfolio work and all additional documents listed.
+- December 7th, 2020: Deadline for submission of the portfolio work and all additional documents listed in section 2 above.
 Applications received after this deadline or incomplete applications will not be considered.

-- April 27h, 2020: Notification of the applicant selected for the Scholarship by phone, with written notification to follow.
+- mid-December, 2020: Notification of the applicant selected for the Scholarship by phone, with written notification to follow.

 4. Assessment Panel